CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 The magnetic force on an infinitesimal current-carrying conductor in a magnetic field is given by $\vec{dF}=I\vec{dl}\times \vec{B}$ where the direction of vector dl is in the direction of flow of current.

-For a straight wire of length l in a uniform magnetic field, the Force equals to
+For a straight wire of length l in a uniform magnetic field, the Force equals

 $\\\vec{F}=\int_{0}^{l}I\vec{dl}\times \vec{B}\\ |\vec{F}|=BIlsin\theta$

-In the given case the magnitude of force per unit length is equal to
+In the given case, the magnitude of force per unit length is equal to

 (Given, I=8A, B=0.15 T, $\theta$ =30o)